cescnghia/ADA2017/project/README.md

 Main research question :

-- Which topics are the most tweeted (retweeted) and spread the fastest in time and place?
+- Which topics are the most tweeted (retweeted) and spread the fastest in time ?

+Additional research questions:

+- What are the most used hashtags per month ?

+- What are the most popular users on Twitter ?

 # Dataset:

-Given that the Twitter dataset is huge we are going to take into account only the tweets in a certain period (the year 2014).
+Given that the Twitter dataset is huge we are going to take into account only english tweets in a certain period (the year 2014).
 We are going to use topic extraction techniques to find “the hottest” subjects.
 Then we will apply exploratory data analysis to get a better and deeper understanding of the data on Twitter.

+# Contributions of each group member:

+Anh Nghia Khau: finding and implementing an algorithm for topic extraction(LDA), preliminary data analysis, writing up the report, cleaning and commenting the code, working on the poster

+Sandra Djambazovska: data analysis on hashtags and most popular users, writting up the report, updating the README file, cleaning and commenting the code, working on the poster

+Camille Renner: writing up the report, updating the README file, working on the poster,  presentation of the poster

 # Opportunity for further analysis